Martha Hollander

 Martha Hollander (born March 24, 1959) is an American poet and art historian.

 Life

 She is the daughter of the poet John Hollander and the fashion historian Anne Hollander.
 Hollander graduated from Yale University in 1980, with a B.A. cum laude in Art.
 She later studied at University of California at Berkeley, where she received M.A. in 1985 and a Ph.D. in 1990, both in Art History.
-In 1989 she won the Walt Whitman Award from the Academy of American Poets.

 She is Professor of Art History at Hofstra University, having also taught at the Pratt Institute, Parsons the New School for Design, School of Visual Arts, University at Albany, SUNY, and UCLA.
-She lives in Jackson Heights, New York, with her husband, Jonathan Bumas, and two children.